Ovski4/expenses-categorizer/README.md

 Workflow
 --------

-1. Import transactions from files (this application + third party parsers (adding new parsers is easy))
+1. Import transactions from files (this application + third party parsers)
 2. Categorize transactions (this application)
-3. Export and analyze the transactions.
-No need to reinvent the wheel : elasticsearch & kibana are perfect for this.
+3. Export and analyze the transactions. (no need to reinvent the wheel : elasticsearch & kibana are perfect for this)

 ![Kibana dashboard](docs/kibana-dashboard.png "Kibana dashboard")